 The play jumps around in time and space to develop some of the most interesting characters....
 Credit this to the magical combination of a wonderful script, tight, well-constructed and blocked direction.

 LOCAL THEATRE NEW YORK

 With Lenore at the helm as Festival Director and Founder, Broadway Bound Theatre Festival, founded in 2016, reclaimed the theatre festival experience.
-By working closely with these writers in producing their plays, our end focus is to give our audience a complete New York Theater experience at an affordable price.
+By working closely playwrights in producing their plays, the end focus was to give our audience a complete New York Theater experience at an affordable price.
 BBTF presented over 200 original works.
 Currently in partnership with Town Players of New Canaan at the historic Powerhouse Theatre in Waveney Park, BBTF continues its tradition of bringing new, exciting works from under-served voices.

 We're overjoyed to announce that Lenore's first book, the biography of famous lighthouse keeper Ida Lewis is embarking on its journey to the silver screen.

 That's right!
 Lighthouse Keeper's Daughter has been optioned by Producer/Director Nico Raineau at Los Angeles-based Amfran Entertainment.
 For more information, check out www.NicoRaineau.com.
 And stay tuned for exciting updates as the project goes from page to screen in the months ahead.
 And if you haven't read the book, click here.